Seiya Suzuki Player Props: Cubs vs. Reds

 Seiya Suzuki At The Plate

-- Suzuki is hitting .252 with 15 doubles, two triples, eight home runs and 40 walks.
+- Suzuki is batting .249 with 15 doubles, two triples, eight home runs and 40 walks.

+- Suzuki has picked up a hit in 63.2% of his 87 games this season, with multiple hits in 23.0% of them.

+- In seven games this season, he has hit a long ball (8.0%, and 2.1% of his trips to the plate).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.